 I think slaws are definitely under-appreciated for how easy they are to throw together, and how versatile they are.
 If you’re still stuck in the green salad from a bag rut, check out my Five Slaws You Need in Your Life This Summer for some ideas to get you started.
 Slaws are bright, crunchy, and incredibly healthy (bacon notwithstanding) whether they’re made with cabbage, onions, Brussels sprouts, kale, or a whole rainbow of veggies.

-This isn’t something I recommend making every week ~ bacon is most definitely not good for us.
+But it isn’t something I recommend making every week ~ bacon is most definitely not good for us.
 But as a special occasion treat this is quite delicious, so maybe once or twice a summer?
 How about start with today?

 - Five Slaws You Need in Your Life This Summer

 - Cook the bacon until crisp, and drain.
 Reserve the grease, and crumble the bacon.

 - In a large skillet or wok, heat 3 tablespoons of the bacon grease and sauté the onion and carrot for a few minutes until softened.
 Add 2 to 3 more tablespoons of grease, and add the shredded cabbage along with half of the cooked bacon, and stir fry until the cabbage starts to brighten in color, turn glossy, and soften.
 This will only take a few minutes, but you can customize your slaw by cooking it a little less or more than this.
-Season to taste with salt and pepper.

-- Serve the slaw hot or warm, topped with the rest of the crumbled bacon.
+- Season to taste with salt and pepper.
+Serve the slaw hot or warm, topped with the rest of the crumbled bacon.

 Make it your own ~